izcheung/mySQLWorkBenchUserDoc/docs/task2.md

 After preparing multiple tables for joining, you need to decide how to join them.
 We will cover two of the most common types of SQL joins, **INNER JOIN** and **LEFT JOIN**.

 ### INNER JOIN
-1. Execute the command below to perform inner join on two tables.
+1. Execute the command below to perform inner join on two tables:
     ``` sql
     SELECT <TableName1>.<ColumnName>, <TableName2>.<ColumnName>, ...
     FROM <TableName1>